lhoursquentin/sed-bin/README.md

   `./sed-bin < file` not `./sed-bin file`.
 If you have multiple files use `cat file1 file2 file3 | ./sed-bin`.

-- There are some bugs, the C code is very rough around the edges (by that I mean dirty and unsafe, for instance allocating everything on the stack without checking any overflow), I'm still working on it, but contributions (issues/comments/pull requests) are also welcomed :)
+- The C code is very rough around the edges (by that I mean dirty and unsafe, for instance allocating everything on the stack without checking any overflow), I'm still working on it, but contributions (issues/comments/pull requests) are also welcomed :)